 '''

 1 Initialize the sensor node and determine it's position and it's subregion

 2 if RE_i \geq E{th} then

 Send and Receive INFO Packet to and from other nodes in the

-3

 subregion;

 Collect information and construct the list L for all nodes in the

 4

 subregion;

-s_j.status = LISTENING;
+s_i.status = LISTENING;

 \mathbf{5}

 if the received INFO Packet = No. of nodes in it's subregion -1

 6

-then

-LeaderID \leftarrow Algorithm 1;
+LeaderID \leftarrow \mathbf{Algorithm} \ \mathbf{1};

 7

-if s_j.ID = LeaderID then
+if s_i.ID = LeaderID then

 8

 Execute Integer Program Algorithm (Gbest);

 9

 for k \leftarrow 1 to No. of nodes in subregion do

 10

 if s_i.ID \neq L_k then

-\mathbf{11}
+11

 if Gbest_k = 1 then

 12

-Send ActiveSleep() Packet with status =
+Send \ Active Sleep() \ Packet \ with \ status =

-\mathbf{13}
+13

 ACTIVE;

 else

 14

-Send ActiveSleep() Packet with status = SLEEP;
+Send \ ActiveSleep() \ Packet \ with \ status = SLEEP;

-\mathbf{15}
+15

 else

 16

 if Gbest_k = 1 then

-\mathbf{17}
+17

 s_i.status = ACTIVE;

-\mathbf{18}
+18

 UPDATE Remaining Energy RE_i;

 19

 else

-\mathbf{20}
+20

 s_i.status = SLEEP;

 \mathbf{21}

 UPDATE Remaining Energy RE_i;

-\mathbf{22}
+22

 else

 \mathbf{23}

 Wait ActiveSleep() Packet from the Leader;

 \mathbf{24}

-if received ActiveSleep().status = ACTIVE then
+if received\ ActiveSleep().status = ACTIVE\ then

-\mathbf{25}
+25

 s_i.status = ACTIVE;

-\mathbf{26}
+26

 UPDATE Remaining Energy RE_i;

 27

 else

 28

-s_j.status = SLEEP;
+s_i.status = SLEEP;

-\mathbf{29}
+29

 UPDATE Remaining Energy RE_j;

 30

 31 else

 Exclude me from entering in the current round

-\mathbf{32}

 '''

-take the mission of coverage during the sensing phase.
+receive ActiveSleep packet from the leader to take the decision.
+Each sensor node will execute the Algorithm 1 to know who is the leader.
+After that, if the sensor node is leader, It will execute the integer program algorithm (see section 5) to optimize the coverage and the lifetime in it's subregion.
+After the decision, the optimization approach will select the set of sensor nodes to take the mission of coverage during the sensing phase.
 The leader will send ActiveSleep packet to each sensor node in the subregion to inform him to it's status during the period of sensing, either Active or sleep until the starting of next round.
 Based on the decision, the leader as other nodes in subregion, either go to be active or go to be sleep during current sensing phase. the other nodes in the same subregion will stay in listening mode waiting the ActiveSleep packet from the leader.
 After finishing the time period for sensing, all the sensor nodes in the same subregion will start new round by executing the DiLCO protocol and the lifetime in the subregion will continue until all the sensor nodes are died or the network becomes disconnected in the subregion.